-With the advent of the EU’s complicated GDPR policy in May of 2018, this post explains some of the ways that our plugins support, or may be used to support, the GDPR.
+With the advent of the EU’s (rather complicated) GDPR policy started in May of 2018, this post explains some of the ways that our plugins support, or may be used to support, the GDPR requirements.
 Note that none of this is legal advice; it is meant to provide information for you to make decisions regarding the proper implementation of GDPR compliance for your own site(s).
 It is your responsibility to ensure that your site is prepared for the changes required by GDPR.
 So with that in mind, let’s get into it.

 Plugin Support

-Here is a list of each of our plugins, and which features (if any) may be useful in implementing GDPR compliance for your site.
+On this page, we list each of our Pro plugins, including privacy information and which features (if any) may be useful in implementing GDPR compliance for your site.
+To view GDPR information for any of our free plugins, check out the plugin’s readme.txt file and/or visit the plugin’s homepage at WordPress.org.

 Banhammer Pro